more-html/heading-component/SOLUTIONS.md

 The following are different approaches

-### Solution 1): Customized built-ins
+### Solution 1): Customized built-in elements (CBEs)

 For reasons mentioned above, this seems not to become natively supported in Safari.
-By using customized built-ins, see code below, all native behavior of the heading could be preserved.
+By using CBEs, see code below, all native behavior of the heading could be preserved.

 ```html
 <h1 is="morehtml-h1">An H1 CBE</h1>